omerkurt-okt/fastened_joint_stiffness_updater/README.md

-# CBUSH Huth Stiffness Updater
+# Fastened Joint Stiffness Updater

 A comprehensive finite element analysis utility for calculating and updating CBUSH element stiffness values using the Huth formula for fastened joints in Nastran FE models.